tkumata/lararadio/readme.md

 # Lararadio

-Internet radio player on Raspberry Pi or Mac.
-So your smartphone or PC become remote controller like a following image.
+This is Laravel app which is internet radio player on Raspberry Pi or Mac.
+So your smartphone or PC are made remote controller like a bellow image.

-# Screenshot

 !["Screenshot"](./screenshot01.jpg)